-Packet switching is a method of transferring the data to a network in form of packets.
-In order to transfer the file fast and efficient manner over the network and minimize the transmission latency, the data is broken into small pieces of variable length, called Packet.
-At the destination, all these small-parts (packets) has to be reassembled, belonging to the same file.
-A packet composes of payload and various control information.
+Packet switching is a method of transferring data to a network in form of packets.
+In order to transfer the file fast and efficiently manner over the network and minimize the transmission latency, the data is broken into small pieces of variable length, called Packet.
+At the destination, all these small parts (packets) have to be reassembled, belonging to the same file.
+A packet composes of a payload and various control information.
 No pre-setup or reservation of resources is needed.

 Packet-Switched networks were designed to overcome the weaknesses of Circuit-Switched networks since circuit-switched networks were not very effective for small messages.

-Advantage of Packet Switching over Circuit Switching:
+Advantages of Packet Switching over Circuit Switching:

 - Minimal transmission latency.

-- More fault tolerant because packets may follow different path in case any link is down, Unlike Circuit Switching.
+- More fault tolerant because packets may follow a different path in case any link is down, Unlike Circuit Switching.

-- Cost effective and comparatively cheaper to implement.
+- Cost-effective and comparatively cheaper to implement.

 Disadvantage of Packet Switching over Circuit Switching:

 - Transmission delay is more because of rerouting.